auremoser/nicar-2015/nicar_15_mappingjs.md

 ## Customizing UI
 Once you load both datasets, add them together as layers in the same visualization.

-* navigate to your census data, select `Add layer`, create a visualization when prompted (titled something like `nicar-atl` or whatever you'd like)
+Navigate to your census data, select `Add layer`, create a visualization when prompted (titled something like `nicar-atl` or whatever you'd like).

 ![sql](https://raw.githubusercontent.com/auremoser/nicar-test/master/img/0-wizard.png)